 What happens when your insurance company doesn’t know anything about your medical history?
 Such as when you apply for guaranteed issue life insurance?
 It’s extremely difficult for them to price your policy.
 And because insurance companies aren’t in the business of giving away free money (if only), they make up for the lack of information by placing guaranteed life insurance applicants into the highest-risk groups.
 In other words, if you want to be automatically approved for coverage without providing any medical information, insurance companies will just assume your health is poor and charge you high premiums.
 What they say is true—everything comes at a price.

-Being automatically placed into one of the highest-risk groups isn’t much of a problem if your health actually is in the bottom percentile.
+Being automatically placed into one of the high-risk groups isn’t much of a problem if your health actually is in the bottom percentile.
 But if you don’t belong in this group, you’ll have to pay a hefty price to receive an automatic approval, a price we highly recommend against paying.

 Just how much might you overpay by?
 We tested this out by comparing the price of a guaranteed issue life insurance policy against a standard term life insurance policy.
 For $500,000 of coverage, a healthy person would pay $85/month (or $1,020/year) for the guaranteed issue life policy.
 In comparison, this same person would pay $30/month (or $360/year) for the exact same coverage with a standard term life policy.
 This is less than half the cost of the guaranteed issue life policy (and more than enough for a fancy dinner out or a decent shopping spree).